 Atlantic College Housing

 High Streets are the civic heart of local communities.
 They are not just a place to shop.
 Here, people live, find work, meet friends and engage in cultural activity.
 JKA are one of the country’s foremost experts in high street regeneration.
-We are advising local authorities and community groups nationwide.
-At the moment we are working on regeneration strategies for 16 high streets across London and the South East.
+Between 2010 and 2020 we have completed works to roughly 400 businesses, have improved 5 km of high street and prepared innovative regeneration strategies for 20+ town centres in London and across the country.

 The high street is a fluctuant entity.
 Shops change ownership, vendors change business models, new services are offered and old lines of trade discontinued.
 A sustainable regeneration strategy needs to be able to accommodate change.
 Every high street is different.
 Our work with stakeholders, local authorities, private investors and traders- and residents associations aims to strengthen the local identity of each site, celebrate it’s specifies, contradictions and idiosyncrasies.
 A design strategy that is well-embedded in the community can act as a catalyst to encourage private sector investment and also instil a sense of civic pride.

-Jan Kattein Architects have been designing award-winning performance spaces for the last decade.
-Since winning the 2005 Ring Award venues have included the Staatstheater Saarbruecken, the Prinzregententheatre Munich, the Sophiensaaele Berlin, Kampnagel Hamburg, Fetspielhaus Hellerau, Opera Cottbus and the FFT Duesseldorf.
-Our background in architecture brings about performance spaces that are immersive experiences.
-Distinct from a lot of contemporary productions, we do not see the need to abandon the traditional theatre space, instead we transform it.
-Our magical landscapes are inhabited by audience and performers alike.
-One critic likened the audience experience to that of a road movie, immersive, restless and adventurous.
+Jan Kattein Architects have been designing award-winning performance spaces and exhibitions for the last decade.
+Since winning the 2005 Ring Award venues have included the Staatstheater Saarbruecken, the Prinzregententheatre Munich, the Sophiensaaele Berlin, Kampnagel Hamburg, Fetspielhaus Hellerau, Opera Cottbus the FFT Duesseldorf and Science Gallery London.
+Our background in architecture brings about spaces that are mesmeric experiences, inhabited by audience, exhibits and performers alike.
+One critic likened the experience to that of a road movie, immersive, restless and adventurous.